xtcedro/xarbsrice/README.md

 ## Usage

-These dotfiles are intended to go with numerous suckless programs I use, all of which are Luke Smith's personal builds of suckless program:
+These dotfiles are intended to go with numerous suckless programs I use, some of which are Luke Smith's personal builds of suckless progras:
 - [dwm](https://www.github.com/LukeSmithxyz/dwm/) (window manager)
 - [st](https://www.github.com/LukeSmithxyz/st/) (terminal emulator)
 - [dmenu](https://www.github.com/LukeSmithxyz/dmenu/) (dynamic menu for x)